 Yoga has helped me to find internal balance and unconditional self acceptance, the most important step to finding healthy weight.

 I took a giant leap in 2004.
 I was a highly paid consulting firm executive out of Nice, France.
 My heart called for fulfillment outside of the corporate realm.
 I spent most week nights alone in a small town outside of Manchester.
 I would rise at 5am to to practice yoga before going to the office.
 While yoga helped me to feel better, I found myself looking to food and sometimes alcohol for comfort.
 I would eat and drink more than I needed.
+I also use to enjoyed the cocktail party often and Richardsons Smoke House has help me in planning those with their stuff.
 Although not overweight, I was heaver than I needed to be, and heavier than I was comfortable with.
+Visit Foodie for the best food experience.

 Leaving the glitzy corporate job and moving to work at a retreat center in Thailand, I expected that I’d stop eating to excess and lose the weight quickly.
 Practicing yoga and teaching seemed like the ideal path to the svelte, slender ideal I held of myself.
 This may have happened for the honeymoon phase of my transition.
 I was on a high from my decision, I enjoyed assisting at a teacher training for a great group of students.
 I was out of the cubicle.
 I did lose a few pounds, I no longer needed food to give me comfort.